 President & Chairman

-As we’ve discussed in recent press releases, through extensive surface work on LKA mining claims, Kinross geologists identified multiple, potential ore zones…actually six of them..not just the four sites slated for drilling this year and early next.
-Another gold discovery at any one of these locations would confirm our belief that the same geologic conditions that formed our first bonanza-grade ore shoot spawned several others…the tendency for these types of deposits.
+As we’ve discussed in recent press releases, through extensive surface work on LKA mining claims, Kinross geologists identified multiple, potential ore zones…actually six of them.
+The five holes drilled last year by Kinross were far to few and widely dispersed (only a single hole in four of the six targets) to provide us with a real look or draw any conclusions.
+Trying to locate an ore body that’s likely to be only 100 feet +/- long and 3-4 feet wide with a 2″ drill from the surface takes a bit more effort.
+If it were that easy we would have found it a long time ago.
+We are still convinced the same geologic conditions that formed our first bonanza-grade ore shoot spawned several others…the tendency for these types of deposits.
 As I’ve discussed in previous updates, multiple ore bodies possessing anywhere near the size and grades of our first discovery would be a literal bonanza for LKA shareholders.
-Of course it’s going to take a considerable number of drill holes before a final assessment is made but we’ll start getting glimpses almost immediately.
+Of course it’s going to take some more money and more work but we have the Kinross data and 100% of our project.

 For more commentary on this subject you should read my previous updates entitled: